formly-js/angular-formly/README.md

 Another note, you can instead override wrappers (and types as well) without a warning if you specify an `overwriteOk: true` property.

 See [the website](https://formly-js.github.io/angular-formly/) for examples on usage

+##### templateManipulators

+This allows you to manipulate the template of a specific field.
+This gives you a great deal of power without sacrificing performance by having bindings which you will never need as well as save repetition in your templates.

 ##### disableWarnings